magic/core/example/pages/modules/preinstalled.md

 <h3 id='menu-item-props'>Menu.Item props</h3>

-every MenuItem accepts props the same props as a link does. additionally a MenuItem accepts a items prop with sub menu items.
+every MenuItem accepts the same props as a link does. additionally a MenuItem accepts an items prop with sub menu items.

 <Pre>
 const menuItem = ({